For Educators

 โš–๏ธ Trade-offs and Constraints

-Students grapple with fundamental entrepreneurial trade-offs: growth vs. profitability, product quality vs. speed to market, equity vs. control, and short-term survival vs. long-term positioning.
+Students grapple with fundamental entrepreneurial trade-offs: science vs. development, publishing vs. patents, focusing on product quality vs. speed to market, equity vs. control, and short-term survival vs. long-term positioning.

 Implementation Approaches